 “Get involved!” was the resounding message panelists had for the audience of Evernym’s latest monthly webinar, an event that brought together a panel of notable experts to discuss what self-sovereign identity (SSI) means for the finance industry (view the recording here).
 Over 250 professionals signed up to learn about how self-sovereign identity will affect the future of financial services from some of the foremost experts bringing this technology to life.

-Hosted by Evernym’s VP of Delivery Andy Tobin, the panel featured Jo Spencer (SSI Champion at 460degrees), Julie Esser (Chief Experience Officer at CULedger), and Mike Brown (Director of Product Innovation at ATB Financial).
+Hosted by Evernym’s VP of Delivery Andy Tobin, the panel featured Jo Spencer (SSI Champion at 460degrees), Julie Esser (Chief Experience Officer at CULedger (now Bonifii), and Mike Brown (Director of Product Innovation at ATB Financial).

 The panelists raised a number of interesting points with regard to the development of self-sovereign identity and its application in the financial sector.

 1. Self-sovereign identity improves security while also enhancing customer experience

 There has been a long-held maxim in the world of cybersecurity that says a user’s experience can be secure or convenient… but never both.

 Security can be statistically “good enough,” but it can never be absolute.
 And typically, the more secure your systems, the more work the customer has to do to prove their identity and interact with your business.

 Consider using a password manager.
 Getting a password manager may be convenient for a customer with a lot of passwords to manage, but by taking the extra steps of using a complex password, enabling multi-factor authentication, and satisfying those requirements every time you enter a password, the enhanced security basically renders any convenience as null and void.